realnews-gateway/emergency-publishing-system/emergency-channel/security/overview.md

 The Security module provides cross‑cutting protections for the entire Emergency Channel system.
 It ensures confidentiality, integrity, authenticity, and operational safety across all modules, from ingestion to publishing.

-Security is implemented as a layered architecture, combining cryptographic primitives, metadata minimization, trust boundaries, and runtime safeguards.
+Security is implemented as a layered architecture, combining cryptographic primitives, metadata minimization, trust boundaries, transport protection, and runtime safeguards.

 ---